Skip to content

 Two Levels: Source and Channel

-If you want to monitor a company in Picasi, you need two levels:
+If you want to follow a company in Picasi, there are two levels to consider:

-A source is the company or organization itself—for example, Muster Inc. The source represents who you are monitoring.
+A source is the company or organization itself—for example, Muster AG.
+The source represents who you’re following.

-A channel is the specific platform on which the company is active—the LinkedIn account, the YouTube channel, the website’s RSS feed.
-A channel represents where you are monitoring them.
+A channel is the specific platform where the company is active—its LinkedIn account, YouTube channel, or website’s RSS feed.
+A channel represents where you’re following it.

 A source can have multiple channels, and that’s the norm.
 Muster AG might be active on LinkedIn and YouTube and run a blog with an RSS feed.
 In Picasi, it would then have three channels.